aymud/memory-mania/README.md

     ```shell
     npm run dev
     ```
-   The `npm run dev` command starts the development server provided by Vite.
+   The `npm run dev` command is defined in "scripts" in `package.json` and starts the development server provided by Vite.
 It automatically compiles and serves the React application.
 5. Once the development server starts, it will display the actual URL in the terminal.
 You can access the application by navigating to the URL shown in your terminal.
    There will be a separate URL for the server that is running.